haiaty/neverstoplearning-php/Learn/Infrastructure/php-fpm.md

 The advantage of running PHP-FPM on socket connections instead of TCP/IP is that the socket connections are much more faster than TCP/IP connections (around 10-15%) because it saves the passing the data over the different layers of TCP/IP stack.

 Therefore, it is recommended to run the PHP-FPM on socket connections over TCP/IP when you are using the same server for your web server and PHP-FPM.
 If you are using the different servers for your web server and PHP-FPM then the socket connections for PHP-FPM will not work.
+However if you use PHP-FPM on socket connections maybe you could get **errors of the type "Resource temporary not available"** in the NGINX logs (or you webserver logs).
+If you are getting this error you should change to TCP/IP.

 PHP-FPM is FAST - but be wary of using it while your code base is stored on NFS - under average load your NFS server will feel some serious strain.